Dual-branch Prompting for Multimodal Machine Translation: Method

 \subsection{Image Feature Reconstruction}

-This section introduces the image feature reconstruction step in the method we propose.
-We use the stable diffusion model based on latent diffusion models to reconstruct images from

-text.
-The stable diffusion model applies the diffusion model to the latent space of a VAE, gradually adding noise to the data, and then learning the inverse process to generate new data samples.
-As shown in Fig.~\ref{Figure 3}, in the forward diffusion process, random Gaussian noise is continuously added to the projected image latent representation until it becomes pure noise.
-This process can be represented as a Markov chain, where each step is deterministic and depends on the previous state.
-Specifically, let the original image be $v_{0}$, and the image at time step t after diffusion be $v_{t}$, then the diffusion process at each step can be represented as:

-where $\alpha_{t}$ is a coefficient that changes with time, representing the proportion of image information retained at time step $t$, and $\epsilon_{t}$ represents noise drawn from the standard normal distribution.
-In the reverse diffusion process, the model learns how to recover the image from noise, which is a Markov chain in the opposite direction.
-The reverse process at each step can be represented as:

-where $\epsilon_{\lambda}(v_{t},t)$ is the noise predicted by the model, $\lambda$ represents the model parameters, and $v_{t-1}$ represents the image we want to recover.
-The SD model first recovers the image by removing a portion of the noise and then adds new noise to maintain the randomness and diversity of the image.
-This process is repeated until the original image is recovered.
-The loss function of the latent diffusion model is as follows:
+We aim to leverage the generative capabilities of the Stable Diffusion model to reconstruct visually grounded images from textual descriptions.
+This Stable Diffusion model operates on the latent space of a VAE, employing a forward diffusion process to inject noise and a reverse process to reconstruct data samples.
+The objective function of the latent diffusion model is defined as:

-where $\epsilon $ represents Gaussian noise, $\mathbb{E}_{\varepsilon}$ represents the VAE encoder, $\epsilon_{\theta}$ and $\tau_{\theta}$ respectively represent the U-Net and text encoder, and $\theta $ represents the model parameters. $y$ and $v$ represent the input text and image, respectively. $t$ and $z_{t}$ represent the time step and the latent representation at time $t$, respectively.
+where $\epsilon$ represents Gaussian noise, $\varepsilon$ denotes the VAE encoder, $\epsilon_{\theta}$ and $\tau_{\theta}$ represent the U-Net and text encoder respectively, and $\theta$ denotes the model parameters. $y$ and $v$ correspond to the input text and image, while $z_{t}$ represents the latent representation at time step $t$.

-In our work, the SD model guides the image reconstruction generation process by combining source language sentence descriptions.
-The text embeddings are extracted using the text encoder of the CLIP model's ViT-L/14 based on the input text $x$.
-Simultaneously, a random noise $\epsilon_{\lambda},$ is initialized with the text description for initialization.
-The text embeddings and the
+In our framework, the SD model guides the image reconstruction process conditioned on source sentence descriptions.
+Text embeddings $c$ are extracted using the CLIP ViT-L/14 text encoder based on the input text $x$.
+The denoising process is then conditioned on these embeddings to generate latent representations:

-noise are then fed into the U-Net of the diffusion model to generate denoised image latent representations.
-Finally, the VAE decoder projects the denoised latent representations from the latent space to the pixel space to obtain the reconstructed image.
-This process can be represented as:
+where $\epsilon_{\lambda}(v_{t},t,c)$ is the noise predicted by the model, $\alpha_t$ represents the noise schedule parameter, and $c$ represents the text description embedding vector.
+Finally, the VAE decoder projects the denoised representations from the latent space to the pixel space to yield the reconstructed image, which serves as a text-aligned visual input for downstream multimodal translation.